ApryseSDK/pdftron-react-native/API.md

 #### openThumbnailsView
 Display a page thumbnails view.

 This view allows users to navigate pages of a document.
 If [`thumbnailViewEditingEnabled`](#thumbnailViewEditingEnabled) is true, the user can also manipulate the document, including add, remove, re-arrange, rotate and duplicate pages.
-Undo/redo of page manipulation is supported.

 Returns a Promise.